ShahinurAlamBhuiyan/react-dashboard-v1/README.md

 # React-fancy-dashboard
 #### This is a website-dashboard.
-here is the version-2 dashboard [Click_here](https://github.com/ShahinurAlamBhuiyan/react-dashboard-v2)
+here is the latest version-2.0 dashboard [Click_here](https://github.com/ShahinurAlamBhuiyan/react-dashboard-v2)
 ### [Live website](https://fancy-dashboard.netlify.app/)

 ## Feautures